-This 21-week program will give students the practical theory and skills to enter the masonry industry.
+This 21-week program at Pitt Meadows Secondary gives students the practical theory and skills to enter the masonry industry.
 The program is taught by a Kwantlen Polytechnic University (KPU) instructor and follows the provincial apprenticeship curriculum.

 Students will develop the necessary habits concerning safety and the proper use of time, tools, materials, and the work skills required to be a competent trades person in today's workforce.
 The program is designed to be 75% hands-on and 25% theory.